 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 The cause of aquagenic pruritus is unknown; however, familial cases have been described.
-The symptoms of the condition are similar to those seen in patients with other conditions; therefore, a thorough evaluation should be performed to rule out other more serious conditions.
+It may be a symptom of polycythemia vera or other diseases.
+Therefore, a thorough evaluation should be performed to rule out other more serious conditions.
 Overall, treatment is a challenge.
 Antihistamines, UVB phototherapy, PUVA therapy and various medications have been tried with varying success.Aquagenic pruritus is a condition in which contact with water of any temperature causes intense itching without any visible skin changes.
 The symptoms may begin immediately after contact with water and can last for an hour or more.